 - If you have wooden flooring and mats, use cotton rugs which can be washed

 - Vacuum hard floors regularly with a high-filtration vacuum cleaner with filters capable of retaining a high proportion of the smallest particles (HEPA filter, S-class filter or similar).

-Allergy UK has a list of suggested vacuum cleaners one of which is Dyson cleaners.
-You’ve probably heard the name James Dyson (engineer and entrepreneur extraordinaire) and you’ve used the hand dryers in public restrooms.
+Allergy UK has a list of suggested vacuum cleaners one of which are the Dyson cleaners.
+You’ve probably heard the name James Dyson (engineer and entrepreneur extraordinaire) and you may have used the hand dryers in public restrooms.

 When it comes to allergens, James Dyson says: “Dyson machines are engineered to capture allergens, helping you control your home environment.
 Our scientists and engineers have been researching ways to beat allergens for more than 15 years.
 Dust, pollen, pollutants and other microscopic particles don’t stand a chance against our air purifiers and vacuum cleaners.”

 Their new range of cord-free vacuum cleaners make cleaning easy - they clean the floor (in an Allergy UK approved way) and can quickly transform between handheld and stick modes to clean down low, up high and everywhere in-between with twice the suction of any other stick vacuum.
 You can use it to remove dirt, dust and other allergens from carpets, hard floors, upholstery, surfaces, mattresses, car seats, high shelves and ledges.

 We recently visited the Dyson concept store on London’s Oxford Street where we had a great time throwing rice, cheerios and lentils on the floor and using various Dyson vacuum cleaners to clean them up.
 We are easily entertained.